 Proposals are reviewed by the Associate Deans at Rackham, in consultation with other faculty members and administrators as needed.
 If there are more applications that clearly fulfill the goals of the program than can be funded, the groups selected will be those that seem most likely to make a substantial contribution to the progress of the participating graduate students, and contribute to the development of innovative interdisciplinary dialogue.

-After a new Rackham Interdisciplinary Workshop is approved, a Project Grant specific to the workshop needs to be created by the group administrator.
+Once a new Rackham Interdisciplinary Workshop is approved, a Project Grant specific to the workshop needs to be created by the group administrator or finance administrator.
 The Rackham Interdisciplinary Workshop account will run a deficit and funds will be distributed upon submission of the year-end report which is due by June 1.

-Graduate Student Coordinator Stipends & Faculty Sponsor Payments
+Graduate Student Coordinator Stipends and Faculty Sponsor Payments

 A stipend of up to $1,500 per year for the graduate student coordinator or coordinators (no more than three (3) is required.
 This amount is shared if there is more than one coordinator ($500 minimum, $1,500 maximum).

 A research account contribution of $500 for a faculty sponsor (or split between two faculty sponsors) is suggested ($0 minimum, $500 maximum, or $250 maximum if operating in winter semester only).